Changing Music Services

 Having said that, the metaphor that works best for LaLa’s model is perhaps one of… computing.
 The music is on a server farm, where I can sample it for free.
 To bring a track on to my own personal virtual music server, I pay a dime, and I can then listen to it as often as I want.
 If I want to cache that track, so that I can put it on my MP3 player, burn it to a CD for the car, etc., I buy the MP3, and pay about the same or a little less than I’d expect to pay elsewhere.

-One Response to “Changing Music Services”
+One thought on “Changing Music Services”